sourabh3624/MapUp-Data-Assessment-E/README.md

 For each unique unit in the Parquet file, you need to break down the data into trip-specific CSV files.
 The script should use the following logic to identify trips:

-- Whenever the time difference between consecutive data points is more than 1 hour, a new trip begins.
+- Whenever the time difference between consecutive data points is more than 7 hours, a new trip begins.

 The naming convention for trip CSV files is as follows: